hyperledger/indy-hipe/text/AMES/README.md

 ```

 ### Compact Serialization
+#### Note: we should remove this serialization to consolidate to a single serialization format
 ` <header_json> . <content_encryption_key> . <iv> . <ciphertext> . <tag> `

 Each of these are base64URL encoded strings which are dot (.) separated.